 10. Learn About The Holocaust At Auschwitz

-There are 2 concentration camps in Auschwitz, the original concentration camp which is turned into a museum (and required that you have a ticket) and the Auschwitz 2-Birkenau, the second concentration and extermination camps where the infamous train track goes, and you have to visit both.
+There are 2 concentration camps in Auschwitz, the original concentration camp, which is turned into a museum (and required that you have a ticket), and the Auschwitz 2-Birkenau, the second concentration and extermination camp where the infamous train track goes, and you have to visit both.
 You will need an entire day to see it all.